basileberjot/railsfriendsapp/README.md

 # README

-Hello, my name is Basile and I'm a Web Developer.
-This is a Rails app that I use for training purposes.
+This is a simple CRUD Rails app that I developed for training purposes.